kontena/kontena/docs/references/kontena-yml.md

     - "${EXTERNAL_PORT}:5000"
 ```

-Kontena will define automatically `GRID` and `STACK` environment variables for you and those are available to use for variable substitution.
+Kontena will automatically define `GRID` and `STACK` environment variables for you and those variables are available for variable substitution.

 You can also define variables and use values from those for variable substitution.
 See the complete [variables reference](kontena-yml-variables.md)